mgale694/matthewgale.co.uk/website/apps/web/src/content/blog/2025-08-24/introduction.md

 # Motivations for Writing

+Firstly, I'm starting this blog as I hope some of my knowledge could be useful to other people.
+I feel people shouldn't have to reinvent the wheel and so maybe if me writing a blog about something I've pained over for hours and days, might prevent someone else from doing the same.
+The other reason is more topical to the industry as of 2025.
+Everything I do, professionally and personally (with and without code) at the moment is in some way impacted by AI.
+This is great, I love it.
+As someone who prides themselves on their ability to rapidly provide value to businesses and others, AI has allowed me to do this quicker and more frequently.
+However, sometimes I create products and process's and walk away feeling like I haven't learned anything.
+Now I probably have, but it just doesn't hit the same as it used to, when instead of scouring stack overflow for the solution and posting on random threads, instead I can just ask GPT.
+Therefore, by shutting off any LLM and allowing myself to just type, I feel I am cementing knowledge back in my brain, and ideally up-skilling myself more.

 - motivations
   - More selfish note, with AI writing and doing so much, feel this is a good outlet to learn
   - retanin knowledge and try to do something that actively engages me